TwoStoryRobot/bcdevex-codechallenge2/README.md

 When you are signed in as the administrator you will see trash can icons next to each user in the Registered Users list (including your own account).
-Clicking the trash can icon will bring up a propmt asking if you to confirm the account deletion.
+Clicking the trash can icon will bring up a prompt asking if you to confirm the account deletion.
 Clicking "confirm" will delete the user account permanently and remove them from the Registered User List.
 Clicking "cancel" will abort the delete operation.